XML RSS

 2. Acts of War

-3. Another type of Superfund environmental liability defense is the "third party" defense in which the party claiming defense has no relationship or control over the party which did the actual contaminating.
+3. Another type of Superfund liability defense is the "third party" defense in which the party claiming defense has no relationship or control over the party which did the actual contaminating.
 Unfortunately, this defense is very narrow.

 4. The "I didn't know" argument is often invoked when it comes to family inheritance and family trusts, usually with drastic results.
 Mr. Martin Shelton is an attorney with Stack & Associates in Atlanta, Georgia who specializes in land usage law.
 His example of environmental liability: A wood-treating business is owned and operated by a family composed of brothers and sisters.
 The wood-treating plant is located in a small southern town and the family owns the land on which the wood-treating plant is located.
 One of the siblings dies and leaves his interest in the business and land to his children.
 Eventually, the business goes bankrupt and ceases operations.
 Environmental contamination is subsequently discovered on the business property and the state environmental regulatory agency orders the property to be cleaned up.
 The surviving siblings who once owned and operated the business declare bankruptcy thereby leaving the inheritors with the cost of the environmental clean up.